-For-Profit Organizations (or For-Profit Entities): Entities organized for-profit (including Large Businesses or Small Businesses).
+For-Profit Organizations (or For-Profit Entities): Entities organized for-profit that are Large Businesses or Small Businesses as those terms are defined elsewhere in this Glossary.

 GOCOs: U.S. Government Owned, Contractor Operated laboratories.

 GOGOs: U.S. Government Owned, Government Operated laboratories.